MEET WAYNE

 Local Expert On Relationships & Psychosexual Therapy

 Dr W Adlem, Psy.D h.c AMACCPH is a Psychologist specialising in Relationship & Psychosexual (Sex) Therapy.
-Based in Bournemouth, Dorset.

 Dr Adlem holds an Enhanced DBS Clearance and is a member of the update service.
 With a background in working within nursing teams for the NHS in various roles he has experience within a hospital setting working with the acutely unwell as well as outpatients.
 He has held membership with the RCN since March 2020.